lindenb/jvarkit/docs/VcfGnomad.md

     --noUpdateId
       do Not Update ID if it is missing in user's variant
       Default: false
-    --ome
-      is the genome vcf exome or genome ?
-If 'undefined', try to guess from filename
-      Default: undefined
-      Possible Values: [genome, exome, undefined]
     -o, --out
       Output file.
 Optional .
 Default: stdout
     --prefix
-      If not empty, include the Gnomad FILTERs using this prefix.
-If empty: discard the variant if the gnomad variant is filtered or if the frequency if not between min-af and max-af
+      Use this prefix for the FILTERs.
       Default: GNOMAD
-    --skip-filtered
+    --skip-filtered, --pass
-      Remove any user's variant if the gnomad variant is filtered (or overlap a LCR), or doesn't fit the min/max AF
+      Remove any user's variant if the gnomad variant is filtered (or overlap a LCR,segdup, ...), or doesn't fit the min/max AF
       Default: false
     --version
       print version and exit